Continuation of 08.Turkey

 Isfahan is a city in central Iran known for its Persian architecture.
 The spacious Imam Square (Naqsch-e-Dschahān Square) is home to the 17th century Imam Mosque, whose dome and minarets are covered with mosaic tiles and calligraphy.
 The Ālī-Qāpū palace was originally built for Shah Abbas and completed in the late 16th century.
 It has a music room and a veranda overlooking the fountains of Imam Square.
 The Sheikh-Lotfollāh Mosque is known for its elaborately designed tile patterns.

-Early Qajar School and Chaharbagh Street The Chaharbagh School, also known as the Soltani School and the Madrassahi School, is the last magnificent Safawid monument in Isfahan that taught and taught religious scholars during the reign of the last King of Safawid, Shah Sultan Hussein, from 1116 to 1126 AD.
-The school with four gardens, which according to many scholars, both school and mosque, has an area of 8500 square meters on the east side of Chaharbagh Street.
-Today the Imam Sadiq School of Theology is called
+Early Qajar School and Chaharbagh Street The Chaharbagh School, also known as the Soltani School and the Madrassahi School, is the last great Safavid monument in Isfahan, which dates from AD 1116 to 1126 during the time of the last king of Safawid , Shah Sultan Hussein, taught religious scholars.
+The school with four gardens, which many scholars, both school and mosque, have an area of 8,500 square meters on the east side of Chaharbagh Street.
+Today the Imam Sadiq is called School of Theology

-Isfahan at night is dreamlike beautiful.
-You feel 1001 nights.
-One smells oriental smells, it is another world.
-But miraculous wondershön.
+Isfahan at night is beautiful like a dream.
+You feel like in 1001 nights.
+Oriental smells, it is another world.
+But miraculous wonderful.